-This position offers California exempt salary (i.e., higher than NRSA stipend levels) and competitive health insurance from TSRI.
-Individuals from underrepresented racial and ethnic groups are strongly encouraged to apply.
+This position offers California exempt salary (i.e., higher than NRSA stipend levels) and competitive health insurance.
+US citizenship or permanent residency is required for appointment to the T32 training program.

 Interested candidates should send their application material (CV, cover letter and contact information for three references) to Dr. Candice Contet (email@example.com).